JiananLi2016/LayoutGAN-Tensorflow/README.md

 To train a model with downloaded dataset: \
 $ bash ./experiments/scripts/train_mnist.sh

-For bounding box layout experiments, you can refer to the commented lines in the code.
+For bounding box layout experiments, you may refer to the commented lines in the code.

 ## Results on MNIST